We may earn a commission if you make a purchase through the links on our website.

 The Yellowdog Updater, Modified (yum), is a command-line package-management utility and front-end for the Red Hat Package Manager (RPM).
 Although RPM was created to manage packages in Red Hat Linux, it is now used in many Linux distributions including, CentOS, OpenSUSE, Fedora, and more.

-• Package and dependency management
+• Package and Dependency Management: Offers comprehensive package and dependency management functionalities, simplifying system maintenance.

-YUM is based and depends on the RPM; thus, it can manage .rpm packages (RPM distributions) from local or Internet-based repositories.
+YUM is based and depends on the RPM; thus, it can manage .rpm packages (RPM distributions) from local or internet-based repositories.
 Yum is often used in Fedora, CentOS (5 and above), and Red Hat Enterprise (5 and above).
 Although YUM uses a CLI, many other tools, like YUM Extender (yumex), provide the GUI to YUM’s functionality.

 Pros: